Chabane: Government cannot be blamed for not inviting Tutu

-The Desmond Tutu Foundation reportedly confirmed on Saturday he would not be attending Madiba’s funeral because he was not an accredited clergy person.
-There have been speculations that Tutu has been snubbed from attending Madiba’s funeral because of his outspoken criticism of president Jacob Zuma’s administration.
+The Desmond Tutu Foundation reportedly confirmed on Saturday he would not be attending Madiba’s funeral because he had not been accredited as a member of the clergy.
+There has been speculation that Tutu was snubbed from attending the funeral because of his outspoken criticism of President Jacob Zuma’s administration.

 "There are two processes.
 The family and the government decided on who the speakers would be.
 The programme was finalised by the government and the family.
 We did not comment.
 We respected the wishes of the family.
 We have since been assured by church leaders that they will resolve this matter [the snubbing of Tutu].
 We left every thing in their hands," said Chabane.

 Chabane also defended the decision to put Madiba’s coffin in an enclosed van, preventing hundreds of local mourners from having a full view of Madiba’s coffin.
-But Chabane said the decision to put Madiba in an enclosed van was due to rainy weather in Qunu.
+But Chabane said the decision had been taken due to rainy weather in Qunu.

 "He [Madiba] is a former commander in chief.
 He was the founding president of [the democratic] South Africa.
 While he is coming from this area [Qunu], he was a national and international leader.
 We do appreciate the sentiments our people are raising.
 People must appreciate this is not president Zuma’s decision.
 It is the family’s," said Chabane.